 An additional resale rule prevents the use of the installment method for sales of depreciable property between a taxpayer and his or her partnership or corporation (50 percent ownership), and a taxpayer and a trust of which he or she (or spouse) is a beneficiary.
-All payments from such a sale must be reported as received in the first year and all gains are ordinary income (IRS Sections 453(g) and 1239).
+All payments from such a sale must be reported as received in the first year and all gains are ordinary income (IRC §453(g) and 1239).

-Rules for Dealers and Nondealers of Real Property (except farms)
+Rules for Dealers and Nondealers of Real Property (Except Farms)

 All payments received from a dealer disposition of property must be reported as received in the year of sale.
 A dealer disposition is (1) any disposition of real property held by the taxpayer for sale to customers in the ordinary course of a trade or business; and (2) any disposition of personal property by a taxpayer who regularly sells such property on the installment plan.
-A dealer disposition does not exclude property used or produced in the trade or business of farming from the installment method.
-The sale of time shares and residential lots is allowed providing the "dealer" elects to pay interest on the tax attributed to payments received in future years.

-Installment sales of nonfarm real property used in the taxpayer's trade or business, or held for the production of rental income, and sold for more than \$150,000 are called "nondealer real property installment obligations" (NRPIOs).
-When the balance of deferred payments on these sales made during the year exceeds \$5 million at the end of the year, interest must be paid on the deferred income tax.
-When a nondealer sells real property used in a trade or business or for the production of rental income for more than \$150,000 and then uses the installment sales contract as security for a loan, the loan proceeds received are treated as installment payments received for tax purposes.
+When a nondealer sells real property used in a trade or business or for the production of rental income for more than \$150,000 and then uses an installment sales contract as security for a loan, the loan proceeds received are treated as installment payments received for tax purposes.